microdotblog/indie-microblogging/Part 6/Banning users.md

 > A truly decentralized network would justify Twitter washing its hands of content moderation completely at the network level, while ramping it up at the app level.

-If Twitter is hoping to outsource curation to shared protocols, it should be _in addition to_ — not a replacement for — the type of effort that Facebook is undertaking.
+If Twitter was hoping to outsource curation to shared protocols, it should have been _in addition to_ — not a replacement for — the type of effort that Facebook is undertaking.
 I've outlined a better approach in the chapter on open gardens and in the conclusion to this book, but most IndieWeb-friendly solutions don't seem compatible with Twitter's current business.

 Nathaniel Popper wrote [an article in The New York Times][12] about Jack Dorsey’s tweets and the reaction from others hoping to wave the blockchain into next-generation social networks: